brevzin/cpp_proposals/1858_generalized_packs/generalized-packs.md

 This paper attempts to provide a solution to these problems, building on the work of prior paper authors.
-The goal of this paper is to provide a better implementation for a library `tuple`, one that ends up being much easier to implement, more compiler friendly, and more ergonomic.
-The paper will piecewise introduce the necessary langauge features, increasing in complexity as it goes.
+The goal of this paper is to provide a better implementations for a library `tuple` and `variant`, ones that ends up being much easier to implement, more compiler friendly, and more ergonomic.
+The paper will piecewise introduce the necessary language features, increasing in complexity as it goes, and is divided into two broad sections:

-# The Tuple Example
+- introducing the ability to declare packs in more places and to index into them
+- introducing the ability to convert types to packs and to index into them

+# Packs, packs, packs

+This section will propose several new language features, with the motivating example being a far simpler implementation of `tuple`, but which are generally applicable to all uses of variadic templates in C++ today.

+## Member packs

 This paper proposes the ability to declare a variable pack wherever we can declare a variable today: